Ritual as Urban Infrastructure

 Luang Prabang remains a heritage city not because it is photographed, but because it is lived.

-Its continuity depends on recognizing that ritual is not an accessory to culture — it is the system that sustains culture.
+Its continuity depends on recognizing that ritual is not an accessory to culture.
+It is the system that sustains culture.

-the ability to see ritual as infrastructure,
+the ability to recognize ritual as infrastructure,

 and to approach it through diplomacy, respect, and shared responsibility.

-It is understanding.
+It emerges from understanding.

 And the most enduring protection of culture is not restriction.